 Questions about our online shop

-We charge a fee of 50 THB for express delivery + 60 THB per delivery.
+We charge a fee of 120 THB per delivery within Bangkok.

 Special attention is given to the preparation of our products for shipping.